 The instructions state that the audit committee is a subsidiary committee reporting to the Board at Norsk Tipping, and that its objective is to prepare audit-related matters for consideration by the Board in relation to the company's financial reporting and control systems.

 The Board has overall responsibility for administering risk management activities.
-In order to delegate and achieve adequate levels of independence among decision-makers and personnel responsible for control and reporting functions, three "lines of defence" have been established.
-This is an accredited model and is illustrated in the following.
+In order to delegate and achieve adequate levels of independence among decision-makers and personnel responsible for supervisory and reporting functions, three "lines of defence" have been established.
+This is an accredited model and is illustrated in the following:

-The model also includes the participation of an external auditor and the Gaming and Foundation Authority, which together can be regarded as a fourth line of defence.
-The external auditor provides the owner, the Board and top management with affirmation of the adequacy of the company's risk management activities in relation to financial reporting.
+The model also includes the participation of an external auditor and the Gaming and Foundation Authority.
+The objective here is to demonstrate the integrated nature of the structures established to safeguard independence between decision-makers and supervisory and reporting functions, in such a way that a “fourth line of defence” is rendered transparent.
+The external auditor provides the owner, the Board and executive management with affirmation of the adequacy of the company's risk management activities in relation to financial reporting.
 The Gaming and Foundation Authority provides affirmation of the adequacy of risk management activities in relation to gaming activities, cf. item 6 above.